 Regardless of why you are searching, finding a property owner has never been easier.
 There are resources online that house public records and databases with all of the information you are looking for.
 From tax records to your county’s Assessor’s Office and the Registry of Deeds, you will have no problem hunting down the name of the person who owns the property you are interested in.
 The following section will focus primarily on how to find out who owns a residential property with the help of online records.

 Assessor’s Office To Find a Property Owner

 There is a County Assessor in every county who is in charge of determining the market value of the properties in their jurisdiction.
-The County Assesor’s Office typically has a website feature that allows anyone to search for tax records and property information, as long as you have the address of the property.
+The County Assessor’s Office typically has a website feature that allows anyone to search for tax records and property information, as long as you have the address of the property.
 Typically, you will want to look for the Property Record Card Search if you have a property address or parcel number.
-You can also use the Public Access Tax Information research feature if you have a name, address, parcel number, or duplicate number for the property.
+You can also use the Public Access Tax Information research feature for the property if you have a:

 Using the Registry of Deeds To Find Out Who Owns A Property

 Searching the Registry of Deeds is a similar process to looking up tax records to find a property owner on the Assessor’s Office website.
 Simply look for the feature that says “property search” and enter the address of the property.
 The latest deed will tell you who owns the house now, and who owned it prior to the current owner.

 In addition to searching public records from the Assessor’s Office and Registry of Deeds, there are multiple online databases you can use to find out who owns a property.
 Simply do a Google search with “property owner records.”
 Some of these resources include Reonomy, NETR Online, and Property Shark.
 All you need is the address of the property, and you can usually find out basic information about the current owner.
 Keep in mind, some of these websites may charge a fee to search through their database.